 “Staying fit during these times can certainly be a challenge — it’s so easy to just lounge and binge TV,” says Oakley athlete and champion cyclist Caroline Buchanan (@cbuchanan68).
 But a fitness routine will help give you a sense of normalcy in times that are anything but, she says.
 “So, try to create a regular routine that keeps you active,” she says.
 Need home workout ideas?

 Put on your favorite workout tunes and gym clothes, and try (or modify) the workouts these Oakley athletes are using to stay fit.
 Here’s what you can do while while we’re all hunkering down at home:

 1. Use your furniture

 Couches aren’t just for eating popcorn and watching Netflix.
 For example, Buchanan used her couch to anchor her feet while doing core work.
 Here’s what she did — and how you can do this in your home, too:

-Bend your knees (with a folded mat under them) and anchor your feet under your sofa with your toes touching the ground and your heels touching the underside of the sofa.
+Lying on your back of the floor, bend your knees (with a folded mat under them) and anchor your feet under your sofa with your heels touching the floor and your toes touching the underside of the sofa.

 Fold your hands into a prayer position.

 Brace your core and bend forward slowly, moving toward the ground until you’re at a 45-degree angle.

 Drop your hands and push off the ground to get upward momentum.

 Rise to your initial position and repeat.